 - Continuing Professional Development

-This course is only available to students enrolled in the Bachelor of Medical Radiation Science (Diagnostic Radiography) program.
+This course is only available to students active in the Bachelor of Medical Radiation Science (Diagnostic Radiography) program.
 Pre-requisite - successful completion of MRSC3100 and MRSC3111.
 Co-requisite - concurrent enrolment in MRSC3160.

-MRSC3100 Diagnostic Radiography Methods IIIA MRSC3110 MRS Clinical IIIA
+MRSC3100 Diagnostic Radiography Methods IIIA MRSC3111 Diagnostic Radiography Professional Practice IIIA